IfiemiE/alx-low_level_programming/0x0B-malloc_free/README.md

 4: A function to free a 2D array created by malloc

 100: A function to concatenate all passed-in arguments
-101: A function to split a string into two
+101: A function to split a string into words using space as delimiter